+At Christmas or Valentine's Day, a gift-giving singles event can bring people together quickly.
 Require all attendees to purchase a gift that reflects themselves but that they think others would like as well, and bring it wrapped appropriately to the event.
 Have each single draw a number from a hat.
 The person with the number "1" chooses the first gift and unwraps it.
 The next person has the choice of taking the first gift or choosing another wrapped gift from the pile.

+There is nothing like a masked ball for bringing shy people together.
 Participants can simply wear masks or wear costumes as well.
 You can follow the rules in the first section above, or have no rules at all.
 At a costume ball, have participants commit to talking and behaving (within reason) like the character they have adopted, if possible.

 Bring Your Pet

+If many of the singles you are working with have pets, a "bring your pet" event in the park can also bring couples together.
 Use Disney's "Lady and the Tramp" or "101 Dalmatians" as the event's theme.
 The venue should include a wide-open area for dog walking as well as a comfortable indoor area for cats and other pets.
 Arrange seating groups both outdoors and indoors that encourage intimacy and conversation, and have groomers, veterinarians and others on hand to give formal or informal lectures and demonstrations.

+Children can also bring people together, but they are more likely to keep singles far, far apart.
 Rent out an entire Chuck E. Cheese or Gatti Land for an evening and have an informal get-together for singles with kids.
 You can let the event be free-form, or have child-style games for adult participants only, such as Twister or three-legged races.

+Add an element of learning to your singles events.
 You can bring veterinarians and groomers to a pets event.
 Don't stop there.
 Bring singles together for a cooking experience with a gourmet chef.
 Try hiking excursions to learn about local plants and geology.
 Gardening, horseback riding and boating classes will attract singles with shared interests.
 The key is to have a roughly equal male-to-female ratio, so choose topics that will attract both sexes equally.